 The success of any project or task depends greatly on a good team.
-I have seen organizational goal getting failed or not achieved because there was no effective team.
+I have seen organizational goals failing or not being achieved because there was an ineffective team.

-Team Leader constantly struggles for getting the work done but in the absence of a well-collaborated team the work often gets delayed, as a result, this raises tension with the client.
-A team without an inspiring vision continues to work without any clear expectations, ownership, support or motivation.
+A Team Leader constantly struggles to get the work done, but in the absence of a well-collaborated team, the work often gets delayed.
+As a result, this raises tension with the client.
+A team without an inspiring vision continues to work without any clear expectations, ownership, support, or motivation.

 What’s the Purpose of a Team?

-A team is required to achieve a common goal by achieving the specific functional tasks.
-A team not only helps in improving better customer service but also helps in resolving problems, taking fair decisions, fine-tuning the processes and fill the knowledge gaps.
+The team is required to achieve a common goal by achieving specific functional tasks.
+A team not only helps in improving better customer service but also helps in resolving problems, taking fair decisions, fine-tuning the processes, and fill the knowledge gaps.

 Benefits of a Team Work

-A team helps to enhance productivity and nurture individual’s performance.
+The team helps to enhance productivity and nurture an individual’s performance.